lgsvl/apollo-3.5/README.md

         bridge.sh

 * Run the LG SVL Simulator outside of docker.
 See instructions in the [simulator repository](https://github.com/lgsvl/simulator)
-    - Select the `San Francisco` map and the `XE-Rigged-apollo_3_5` vehicle.
+    - Create a Simulation the `BorregasAve` map and `Lincoln2017MKZ (Apollo 5.0)` vehicle
-    - Enable GPS, IMU, LIDAR, Main Camera, and Telephoto Camera.
+    - Enter `localhost:9090` as the Bridge Connection String
-    - (optional) Enable Sensor Effects, Traffic and Pedestrian.
+    - (Optional) Enable Traffic and Pedestrians
+    - (Optional) Set the Time of Day and weather settings
+    - Submit the Simulation
+    - Select the created Simulation and click "Play"

 [![](images/apollo3-5.png)](images/full_size_images/apollo3-5.png)

 * Open Apollo dreamview in a browser by navigating to: `localhost:8888`
-    - Select the `XE_Rigged` vehicle and `San Francisco` map in the top right corner.
+    - Select the `Lincoln2017MKZ` vehicle and `BorregasAve` map in the top right corner.
     - Open the **Module Controller** tab (on the left bar).
     - Enable **Localization**, **Transform**, **Perception**, **Traffic Light**, **Planning**, **Prediction**, **Routing**.
     - Navigate to the **Route Editing** tab.